grassehh/pso-matchmaker/PRIVACY.md

 When you access or use our services, we automatically collect information about you, including:

 * **Discord User ID**: We collect and save your discord user ID every time you sign in the matchmaking system
+* **Steam ID**: We collect and save your steam ID every time you sign in the matchmaking system (required in order to interact with the system)

 ## Use of Information